Getting Medical Care After an Accident – What You Need to Know Now!

 Here’s the deal:

-Injured people often delay getting medical care because it is expensive, and they don’t know who pays medical bills in a car accident or how their bills are going to be paid.
+Injured people often delay getting medical care because it is expensive, and they don’t know how their bills are going to be paid.
+Common questions are:

 - Does medical insurance cover car accidents?